 - What if there’s a storm the weekend of the event?
 We are indeed running on a mountain pass right before winter which could mean wild weather.
 We will keep a close eye on the weather a few weeks before the event and if it looks like snow is in the forecast, we will make a final decision on Thursday, October 6th.
 There will be a fun plan B in place (which will be communicated at least a week before the event).
 Other options are to rollover your registration to 2023 or receive a 50% refund if weather becomes an issue.

 - Are dogs welcome?
 Yes!
 Dogs must like people and other dogs and obey their owner.
 If your dog is caught jumping on runners, volunteers, or the RD, expect that Fido will need to wait in the car for rest of the event.
 Also, we are not responsible for lost dogs!

-- Runners who asked for a rollover will be given a code to re-register for 2021.
-Email email@example.com if you have not received instructions on how to rollover your registration by June 9th.
+- Runners who asked for a rollover will be given a code to re-register for 2022.
+Instructions will be emailed 1-2 weeks before registration is open to the public.

 - We can not guarantee your rollover once registration opens to the public.
 Please do not wait!